-- EU Frameworks (e.g., Taxonomy, Green Bond Standard, ESMA Guidelines on funds' names and Paris-Aligned Benchmark or PAB's exclusions): Proactively communicate the estimated alignment with EU frameworks of the framework, the allocation and the issuer's itself where appropriate. - a.
-Including data such as the Use of Proceeds' alignment with the EU taxonomy for sustainable activities, in conjunction with firm-wide numbers (share of turnover, capex, opex), as well as the funding of fossil fuels, and specifically activities ineligible based on the EU PAB exclusions. - b.
-Wherever possible and appropriate, issuers should ensure that the Use of Proceeds is aligned with the latest technical screening criteria (e.g., <100g CO2 /kWh for electricity generation, etc.) and that the bond is more broadly aligned with the other proposed core components of EU Green Bond Standard. - c.
-This guidance, especially as it relates to taxonomy disclosure and the exposure to activities excluded based on PAB, is relevant for issuers based outside of the EU as well to expand the set of investors that may be able to invest in the bond.
+- 11. EU Taxonomy / EU Green Bond Standard: Proactively communicate the estimated alignment of the Use of Proceeds with the EU taxonomy for sustainable activities, in conjunction with firm-wide numbers (share of turnover, capex, opex). - a.
+Wherever possible and appropriate, issuers should ensure that the Use of Proceeds is aligned with the latest technical screening criteria (e.g., <100g CO2 /kWh for electricity generation, etc.) and that the bond is more broadly aligned with the other proposed core components of EU Green Bond Standard. - b.
+This guidance, especially as it related to taxonomy disclosure, is relevant for issuers based outside of the EU as well to expand the set of investors that may be able to invest in the bond.

-Ambition.
+12. Ambition.

 - a.
 Issuer's firm-wide performance: ICMA's Climate Transition Finance Handbook provides guidance for issuers in 'hard to abate' sectors to demonstrate their credentials, and a registry of tools to support this evaluation. - b.
-Eligibility thresholds: Meaningful improvements versus business as usual and the ambition to be increased over time, hence eligibility criteria to be tightened, not loosened (e.g., at least a 30% improvement for buildings retrofits and if possible higher).
-This will likely vary based on an individual issuer's baseline and capex plan within the context of its growth and balance sheet stability. - c.
-Types of expenses: Emphasize investments that are the most pressing and critical to advance the Paris Agreement on climate change (e.g., Capital Expenditures and Research & Development expenditures into areas identified as priorities and leading to meaningful carbon savings for issuers' core business and assets, e.g., renewable energy generation and infrastructure, energy storage, electrification of energy end-use, green hydrogen, energy storage, sustainable bioenergy, alternative proteins, instead of Corporate Renewable PPAs and operational expenditures linked to modest energy efficiency improvements).
+Eligibility thresholds: The Paris Agreement-aligned pathways imply meaningful improvements versus business as usual and the ambition to be increased over time, hence eligibility criteria to be tightened, not loosened (e.g., at least a 30% improvement for buildings retrofits and if possible higher). - c.
+Types of expenses: Emphasize investments that are the most pressing and critical to advance the Paris Agreement on climate change (e.g., Capital Expenditures and Research & Development expenditures into areas identified as priorities and leading to meaningful carbon savings for issuers' core business and assets, e.g., renewable energy generation and infrastructure, energy storage, electrification of energy end-use, green hydrogen, energy storage, sustainable bioenergy, alternative proteins, instead of Corporate Renewable PPAs and operational expenditures linked to modest energy efficiency improvements). - 13.
 Green Bank Additional Tier 1 / Preferred Capital: Use of proceeds perpetual capital instruments are not favored.
-The AT1 structure is capital for regulatory purposes, which means that its Use of Proceeds cannot be used directly to fund Green lending (loss absorbing equity capital; perpetual maturity; bail-in eligible; regulatory call dates; etc.).
+The AT1 structure is capital for regulatory purposes, which means that its Use of Proceeds cannot be used directly to fund

+Green lending (loss absorbing equity capital; perpetual maturity; bail-in eligible; regulatory call dates; etc.).
 Our view is that Green, Social and Sustainability bonds that are intended to support lending for Eligible Projects should be limited to Senior and Subordinated instruments.